 As the British Journal of Educational Studies marks its 70th Anniversary in 2022, the field of educational studies, in the UK as elsewhere, remains in a somewhat paradoxical state.
 On the one hand, educational studies in the UK remains a vibrant and diverse field bolstered as it has been by intensified internationalisation, interdisciplinarity, and interest in comparative studies in education.
 On the other hand, educational studies continues to face a number of existential threats.
 These threats include a constraining higher education research and policy environment, persistent concerns about the relative academic status of university departments and schools of education, and the prioritisation of technical knowledge over the academic insight and wisdom offered by the core disciplines that give intent and meaning to the field.

-Registration for the colloquium will be free for all members of the Society for Educational Studies, and will include the conference meal, other meals, and one night’s accommodation (Thursday 22nd September).
+The Colloquium will be free for all members of the Society for Educational Studies, and will include the conference meal, other meals, and one night’s accommodation (Thursday 22nd September).
 Places are limited and priority will be given to those members presenting a paper.

 A special issue of the British Journal of Educational Studies based on the proceedings of the 2022 Colloquium will be proposed.
 If accepted for publication, it would be published in 2023.

 The Society can confirm that the following will give keynote lectures at the Colloquium:

 - Professor Gert Biesta, University of Edinburgh and Maynooth University.